-When the United States and Egypt senior diplomats met in Washington, last week, to resume the US-Egypt Strategic Dialogue, they did not prioritize discussing Israel-Palestinian conflict or countering terrorism.
+When the United States and Egypt senior diplomats met in Washington, last week, to resume the US-Egypt Strategic Dialogue, they did not prioritize discussing the Israel-Palestinian conflict or countering terrorism.
 However, the top priority topic on the agenda was the turmoil in Sudan.
-Some observers argue that the recent coup in Sudan is the main reason why the United States decided to resume the strategic talks with Egypt, after years-long pause.
-Apparently, the United States wanted to depend on Egypt in controlling the turmoil and put Sudan back on the track for democratization.
-Yet, the shamefully brief and vague mention of Sudan in the concluding joint statement of the US-Egypt Strategic Dialogue show that Egypt refused to act upon America’s wish.
+Some observers argue that the recent coup in Sudan is the main reason why the United States decided to resume strategic talks with Egypt, after a years-long pause.
+Apparently, the United States wanted to depend on Egypt to control the turmoil and put Sudan back on track for democratization.
+Yet, the shamefully brief and vague mention of Sudan in the concluding joint statement of the US-Egypt Strategic Dialogue shows that Egypt refused to act upon America’s wish.

 Although the United States has not officially described Al-Burhan’s takeover as a military coup, it has been relentlessly working to reverse the events and re-install the civilian government.
-On the next day of the coup, the U.S. Secretary of State, Antony Blinken, announced that the Biden Administration will suspend the aid due to Sudan (700 million dollars), until Al-Burhan reverses his action.
+On the next day of the coup, the U.S. Secretary of State, Antony Blinken, announced that the Biden Administration would suspend the aid due to Sudan (700 million dollars) until Al-Burhan reverses his action.

 On the flip side, Egypt seems to be unwilling to change the course of events in Sudan.
 That is not because Egypt co-plotted the coup with Al-Burhan as some commentators naively claim.
 Any turmoil in Sudan is a serious threat to Egypt’s national security.
-However, on the long-term, Al-Burhan is more likely to serve Egypt’s national security interests better than any current or future civilian leadership, in terms with regional conflicts and threats.
-Al-Burhan and El-Sisi agendas are perfectly aligned on the Nile River conflict with Ethiopia, the counter-terrorism efforts in eastern Africa, and the control of rising threat of African militias in Libya and Chad.
+However, in the long-term, Al-Burhan is more likely to serve Egypt’s national security interests better than any current or future civilian leadership, in terms of regional conflicts and threats.
+Al-Burhan and El-Sisi's agendas are perfectly aligned on the Nile River conflict with Ethiopia, the counter-terrorism efforts in eastern Africa, and the control of the rising threat of African militias in Libya and Chad.
 Therefore, when the time is right, Egypt will appropriately intervene.